How To Use Arlo With HomeKit Secure Video

 • Unraid

 My preference for these types of integration tools is to run them on a small Raspberry Pi device.
-This is a compact, cool, quiet, mini-computer that you can hide away somewhere and not worry about once you’ve set it up, much like any number of other smart home hubs and bridges.
+This is a compact, cool, quiet, single-board computer that you can hide away somewhere and not worry about once you’ve set it up, much like any number of other smart home hubs and bridges.
 In fact, some commercial bridges are actually a Raspberry Pi in disguise.

-The global chip shortage has made these are bit harder to find, and unfortunately pushed up the prices.
-If you have one on hand, you’ll want a Raspberry Pi 3B+ at a minimum, or you can buy a Raspberry Pi 4 starter kit new.
+The global chip shortage has made these are bit harder to find and unfortunately pushed up the prices.
+If you have one on hand, you’ll want a Raspberry Pi 4 at a minimum, or you can buy a Raspberry Pi 4 starter kit new.
 I maintain this link to the best one I can find and update it periodically, but you might be able to find a better deal.

 Before You Jump In